suspended-systems/greengreengreen.green/README.md

 Experimental Chat v2 → [ReplacementRecommender.ts](lib/ReplacementRecommender.ts)

-The React code and is still pending a lot of cleanup, not my best 😅
+The React code is still pending a lot of cleanup, not my best 😅

 ---